 One feature that Bear likes to heavily promote with their flagship mattress is the special cover.
 To be specific, the cover incorporates Celliant, which is actually a FDA recognized wellness textile.
 According to the company’s website, Celliant technology is able to convert your body’s natural energy into infrared light, which in turn is supposed to enhance oxygen levels and improve sleep quality, health, and performance.

-To be clear, we’re not scientists here at The Slumber Yard so it’s difficult for us to comment on this subject.
-However, with that said, if Celliant is effective enough for the FDA, then it’s good in our book.
-As such, we see the Bear mattress as an excellent option for folks who live an active or healthy lifestyle.
+To be clear, we’re not scientists here at The Slumber Yard so we can’t say with absolute certainty this mattress does what Bear claims, but it’s still nice to have if you don’t have to pay extra for it.
+So as long as you like the other characteristics of Bear too, we see the mattress as an excellent option for folks who live an active or healthy lifestyle.
 In fact, we even put Bear on our list of the Best Mattresses For Athletes.

 Like Bear, Leesa offers a more premium mattress model, as well.
-This model is called Sapira and it feels very similar to the Original Leesa (the focus of today’s comparison) all things considered, except it uses pocketed coils for its primary support structure.
-For more information on the Leesa Sapira mattress, make sure to check out our full review.
+This model is called Leesa Hybrid (previously Sapira) and it feels very similar to the Original Leesa (the focus of today’s comparison) all things considered, except it uses pocketed coils for its primary support structure.
+For more information on the mattress, make sure to check out our full Leesa Hybrid (Sapira) review.

 If memory foam isn’t your cup of tea, then it’s time to perk up because the Leesa mattress does not have an overt memory foam feel.
 The bed does use a layer of memory foam, but it’s used as a secondary comfort layer.
 Instead, Leesa uses a proprietary foam, which they call LSA200 for the top layer.
 This layer gives the bed more of what we call a neutral-foam feel, meaning it doesn’t quite conform or contour to your body the same way memory foam does.